genoma/smart-loader/README.md

 });
 ```

+## smart-loader-loaders folder

+Marco Temperilli has designed a couple of nice loader, with different dimensions and in future we are going to give you even more choices, and
+options.
+This folder has to be placed in your website root.

 ## Assistance?

-Just drop a line to @jenoma on Twitter and i will more than happy to help you whith any problem youv've found, or you can contact me
+Just drop a line to @jenoma on Twitter (or @genoma on ADN) and i will be more than happy to help you with any problem you've encountered with this
-on App.net - @genoma
+plugin.

 ## MIT LICENSE